 It’s the responsibility of every colleague and every department to align themselves with the Core Values and champion them, but none more so than HR.
 I believe it’s my duty to set an example and ensure colleagues feel the ability to talk to me, as I represent both them and the company.
-The HR department is instrumental in supporting learning and development, engaging effectively with the team, year-round and playing a vital role in all recruitment.
+The HR department is instrumental in supporting learning and development, as well as engaging effectively with the team year-round.
+Therefore playing a vital role in all recruitment.
 After all, to attract the best, we need to be the best, and that includes offering benefits that add value to each colleague, and their lives both personally and professionally.

 Tell me about a time you were successful in driving positive change.